Education in the United States: Higher education

-University
+Universities and colleges

 The traditional path to American higher education is typically through a college or university, the most prestigious forms of higher education in the United States.
 Universities in the United States are institutions that issue bachelor's, master's, professional, or doctorate degrees; colleges often award solely bachelor's degrees.
 Some universities offer programs at all degree levels from the associate to the doctorate and are distinguished from community and junior colleges where the highest degree offered is the associate degree or a diploma.
-Though there is no prescribed definition of a "university" or "college" in the United States, universities are generally research-oriented institutions offering undergraduate, graduate, and professional programs.
+Though there is no prescribed definition of a university or college in the United States, universities are generally research-oriented institutions offering undergraduate, graduate, and professional programs.

 American universities come in a variety of forms that serve different educational needs.
 Some counties and cities have established and funded four-year institutions.
 Some of these institutions, such as the City University of New York, are still operated by local governments.
 Others such as the University of Louisville and Wichita State University are now operated as state universities.
 Four-year institutions may be public or private colleges or universities.
 Private institutions are privately funded and there is a wide variety in size, focus, and operation.
 Some private institutions are large research universities, while others are small liberal arts colleges that concentrate on undergraduate education.
 Some private universities are nonsectarian and secular, while others are religiously affiliated.